dhis2/dhis2-releases/releases/2.41/README.md

 Renaming a table or a table's column do not affect the data.
 For example, re-building a primary key index, which can be expensive for large tables, should not happen.
 Therefore, no downtime is expected following the migrations.

-We can check the transaction commit for the index creation hasn't changed after the renaming:
+We can check the transaction commit for the index creation hasn't changed after the renaming

 ```sql
 SELECT pg_xact_commit_timestamp(xmin)